shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

    ⋆ (∂_z ∧ ∂_x) &=  & ∂_t ∧ ∂_y \\
    ⋆ (∂_x ∧ ∂_y) &=  & ∂_t ∧ ∂_z \\

-.. admonition:: Full calculations
+.. admonition:: Full calculations of the Hodge dual of bivectors
    :class: dropdown

-   In order to obtain the volume element :math:`∂_t ∧ ∂_x ∧ ∂_y ∧ ∂_z`, the Hodge
+   To obtain the volume element :math:`∂_t ∧ ∂_x ∧ ∂_y ∧ ∂_z`, the Hodge duals
-   duals are proportional to:
+   must be proportional to:

    .. math::